Music Didn’t Transfer to New iPhone? Reasons & Fixes

 Download from Apple Music

 Fix 5.
-Update the iOS version
+Update iOS Version

 In addition to avoiding the impact of old iOS versions on data synchronization, you need to make sure both iPhones run the latest iOS version: